Bell Pottinger: Legal action

 Shareholders were reported to be considering taking legal action against former Bell Pottinger directors for not disclosing the scale of the problem in South Africa, claiming that this non-disclosure affected their participation in a share buy-back in early 2017.

 In January 2018, former Bell Pottinger partners were reported to be angry at the £900,000 fees paid to law firms and administrator BDO for winding down the company.
 Several senior staff also lost substantial sums to settle tax bills; up to 15 partners were said to have lost more than £1m.
 Two former partners – Nick Lambert and Victoria Geoghegan, both involved with the Oakbay project – were reported to be considering legal action, through lawyers Mishcon de Reya.
 Heather Kerzner (Henderson's partner) instructed London law firm Grosvenor Law to explore ways of clawing back some of her investment in Bell Pottinger.

 In October 2018, the Times reported that around 40 former Bell Pottinger partners faced a £4m demand from the company's liquidator, BDO, with Henderson asked to repay £400,000.
 In April 2019, BDO said it could bring lawsuits against former Bell Pottinger partners for their involvement in work for Oakbay, which breached partnership agreements.
 BDO said it would talk to creditors, owed a combined £14m, about launching claims, adding that it could also sue Lord Bell over his comments to the BBC before the company's collapse.
 In October 2019, it was reported that 21 former Bell Pottinger partners had repaid £468,000; former CEO James Henderson was said to have disputed the amount requested by BDO.
 Bell Pottinger's creditors include Lloyds Bank – owed £5.1m.
 Repayments will also fund BDO fees, which in October 2019 totalled £1.2m.

 In July 2020, it was reported that former Bell Pottinger partners including Henderson also faced potential disqualification from acting as company directors by the Insolvency Service under provisions of the Company Directors Disqualification Act 1986.
 Henderson vowed to fight any attempts to disqualify him.
 In November 2020, the Times reported that former partners at Bell Pottinger had yet to repay £1.8 million in "excess drawings" from the business prior to its collapse.
 Liquidators were also pursuing an unnamed partner for an additional sum, with litigation alleging breach of contract and "significant and related excess drawings".
 In March 2021, Lambert and Geoghegan failed in a legal action to avoid being banned from acting as company directors.
 Henderson was not part of this legal action, but had previously described the Insolvency Service's case against him as "weak and misconceived".
-In March 2023, Sky News reported the Insolvency Service had dropped its case against Henderson, Geoghegan and Lambert.
+In March 2023, the Insolvency Service dropped its case against Henderson, Geoghegan and Lambert.